ankush/ankush.dev/content/posts/neumann_architecture.md

 ---
 layout: post
 title:  "The Soul of an Old Machine: Revisiting the Timeless von Neumann Architecture"
-description: "Revisiting the timeless Von Neumann Architecture"
+description: "Revisiting the timeless von Neumann Architecture"
 date:  2024-11-11
 ---